AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 If one of the preceding errors is reported, adjust the instance accordingly.
 If the problem persists, [submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex).

 ## How is the billable time of a pay-as-you-go instance calculated?
-For example, if I create a pay-as-you-go ECS instance at 2019-12-12 01:30:00 and release it at 2019-12-12 02:00:00, is the instance billed for a period of half an hour or an hour?
+For example, if I create a pay-as-you-go ECS instance at 01:30:00 of December 12, 2019 and release it at 02:00:00 of December 12, 2019, is the instance billed for a period of half an hour or an hour?

 Pay-as-you-go instances are billed at increments of one second.
 Payments are made at the top of each hour.
 The billable time of pay-as-you-go instances is automatically calculated.
-For example, if you create a pay-as-you-go instance at 2019-12-12 01:30:00 and release it at 2019-12-12 02:00:00, the hour from 01:00:00 to 02:00:00 is a billing cycle.
+For example, if you create a pay-as-you-go instance at 01:30:00 of December 12, 2019 and release it at 02:00:00 of December 12, 2019, the hour from 01:00:00 to 02:00:00 is a billing cycle.
 The billable time is 1,800 seconds, which is calculated based on the following formula: \(30 minutes\) × 60 = 1800 seconds.

 ## Am I still charged for a pay-as-you-go instance after it is stopped either manually or due to an overdue payment?